surtantheta/CodeBERT-Implementation/README.md

   </table>

 Compared to the code in original <a href = "https://github.com/microsoft/CodeBERT/tree/master/CodeBERT/codesearch">repo</a>, code in this repo can be implemented directly in Windows system without any hindrance.
-We have already provided a subset of pre-processed data for batch_0 in ```./data/codesearch/test/```
+We have already provided a subset of pre-processed data for batch_0 (shown in table under Testing data size) in ```./data/codesearch/test/```
 ## Fine tuning pretrained model CodeBERT on individual languages
 ```
 lang = go